-Full Day Visit To Tiwanaku RuinsTiwanaku is one of Latin America’s most famous historical sites.
-Established as a culture around 500 years before the rise of the Incas, the empire lasted for several centuries and had an estimated population of 115.000.
-As a people they were outstanding in agriculture, hydraulic, architecture & medicine.
-The Sun Gate, the Temple of Kalasasaya and the Pyramid of Akapana are all incredibly wel preserved examples of a glorious past.
-Also visit the archaeological site’s museum to see pieces of unmeasurable wealth and understand, with your guide’s help, the relation between Tiwanaku and other empires and connections with the world of that time.
+Full Day Visit to Tiwanaku RuinsTiwanaku is one of Latin America’s most famous historical sites.
+Established almost 500 years before the rise of the Incas, the empire lasted for several centuries and consisted of an estimated population of 115,000 who, as a people, made outstanding achievements in agriculture, hydraulics, architecture & medicine.
+The Sun Gate, the Temple of Kalasasaya, and the Pyramid of Akapana are all incredibly well preserved examples of this glorious past.
+Visit the museum on the archaeological site and view pieces of immeasurable value.
+Accompanied by your knowledgeable guide, learn of the relationship between Tiwanaku and other empires of the world that were thriving during that time.
 Visit the remains of the Pumapunku Pyramid, one of Tiwanaku’s four most prized structures.
-Many of the stones used to build the pyramid weigh over 500 tonnes, and were brought from quarries over 8 km away.
-These stones have been cut perfectly and have withstood the ravages of the elements.
-Hear about the many theories surrounding the site before walking out to the fields to appreciate the Inca raised-bed fields 'sukakollos'.
+Many of the stones used to build the pyramid weigh over 500 tonnes, and were brought from quarries over 8km away.
+These stones were cut perfectly and have withstood the test of time and exposure to the elements.
+Hear some of the many theories that concern the site, before walking out to the fields to appreciate the Inca raised-bed fields called 'sukakollos'.

 Fly La Paz to Miami